saharama/saharama.github.io/essays/I-Need-Another-Cup-of-Java-script.md

 I did both practice WODs.
 I was able to solve the Practice WOD #1 on my first try in 05:33:04.
 My first try was very "hard-coded" in the sense that I had not defined a function.
 I simply used a for loop in my code and changed the values.
 Based on the feedback from my instructor, I learned the value of code flexibility when creating functions to solve problems.
 I repeated the practice WODs with a fresh mind, and I was able to solve the problem a few seconds faster every time.

+The code from my first attempt at the Practice WOD #1 is down below.
 ```js
 let sum = 0;